vence722/mouseCtrl/README.md

 # mouseCtrl
 A cross-platform tool for remote controlling your mouse from another device (mobile phone for example)

+## Prerequisite
+Please make sure you have go 1.8 installed.

 ## Installation
 1. `git clone https://github.com/vence722/mouseCtrl`
 2. `cd mouseCtrl`